google/gvisor/content/docs/architecture_guide/performance.md

 successful request to the bound port.
 Finally, a `ruby` application that similarly loads a number of modules and binds an HTTP server.

+> Note: most of the time overhead above is associated Docker itself.
+This is
+> evident with the empty `runc` benchmark.
+To avoid these costs with `runsc`,
+> you may also consider using `runsc do` mode or invoking the [OCI
+> runtime](../../user_guide/oci) directly.

 ## Network

 Networking is mostly bound by **implementation costs**, and gVisor's network stack